mtglsk/mushroom/README.md

-# A dark, colorful and subdued colorscheme.
+## A dark, colorful and subdued colorscheme.

 ![Screenshot](screenshot.png?raw=true "Optional Title")

-## Inspired by: Tommorow-Night, Desert, Distinguished, Vividchalk
+Inspired by the great Tommorow colorschemes.

 Installation:
 Recommended to use vim-plug and to add this to your `vim.rc`